OceanTran999/CTF-writeups/EHAXCTF2025/Pwn/Cash_Demo/README.md

   patchelf --replace-needed [default libc file] [libc file that want to change] [target binary]
 ```

-First I found that the program have the heap overflow vulnerability, but the program will be cracked if I create a new chunk...
+First I found that the program have the heap overflow bug, but the program will soone be cracked if I create a new chunk in the next step...

 ![heap_over1](https://github.com/user-attachments/assets/567473d2-90f2-4d90-86f6-ae0029b26052)